1CloudHub/aivolvex-genai-foundry/README.md

 ### 8. Confirm Deployment
 ![Deployment Confirmation](./assets/deployment_confirmation.png)

-Press 'Y' when prompted with the proceed message to confirm the deployment.
+Select the desired stack from the available options and press 'y' when prompted to confirm the deployment.

+> Deploys the defined CDK infrastructure into your AWS account.
+This may take several minutes.
+Wait until the deployment completes successfully.

 ### 9. Get the Application URL
 Navigate to the **CloudFront** service.